susanBuck/notes/03_JavaScript/01_Intro.md

 When you run your code what do you see in the console?

-Before you move on to the next step, clear out the console.log and alert from your code so the next example will be clearer.
+Before you move on to the next step, remove the console.log and alert from your code so the next example will be clearer.

 ### Directly execute lines of JS for testing purposes